How to set up SmartThings Wi-Fi Hub

 Please Note: To connect sensors, alarms and other devices to your Wi-Fi hub, do not uncheck Set up SmartThings Hub

 Of course, in a perfect world, all the steps above would work immediately and cause no problems at all.
 If you do run into trouble getting the SmartThings Wi-fi hub set up and added into the SmartThings app correctly, check the troubleshooting items in the drop-downs below.
-If nothing on this page is able to resolve your issue, please get in touch by Live Chat or call 1300 362 603 (Toll Free in Australia) for further assistance.
+If nothing on this page is able to resolve your issue, please get in touch by Chat Support or call 1300 362 603 (Toll Free in Australia) for further assistance.

 - Make sure you’re using the SmartThings app (not the SmartThings Classic app)